Privacy Policy

 1. About this Policy

-This Privacy Policy explains how the Payzium group of companies collects, uses, discloses, and protects personal information in connection with payzium.com, statementsavings.com, the Payzium audit submission process, related communications, and any other website, application, or service that links to this Policy (collectively, the "Services").
+This Privacy Policy explains how the Payzium group of companies collects, uses, discloses, and protects personal information in connection with payzium.com, the application and account-boarding process, the published pricing tools, related communications, and any other website, application, or service that links to this Policy (collectively, the "Services").

 Two responsible entities.
 Payzium operates through two affiliated entities.
 Which entity is the "controller" (for European Union and United Kingdom purposes), the "business" (for United States purposes), or the "enterprise" in charge of personal information (for Quebec purposes) depends on where you are located:

-• Payzium Corp, a Delaware corporation, is responsible for personal information collected from individuals located in the United States, Mexico, the Caribbean, and any jurisdiction that is not Canada or the European Economic Area, the United Kingdom, or Switzerland.
+- Payzium Corp, a Delaware corporation, is responsible for personal information collected from individuals located in the United States, Mexico, the Caribbean, and any jurisdiction that is not Canada, the European Economic Area, the United Kingdom, or Switzerland.

-• Payzium Holding Inc., a Quebec corporation, is responsible for personal information collected from individuals located in Canada, the European Economic Area, the United Kingdom, and Switzerland.
+- Payzium Holding Inc. / Gestion Payzium Inc., a corporation incorporated under the laws of Canada, is responsible for personal information collected from individuals located in Canada, the European Economic Area, the United Kingdom, and Switzerland.

 References to "Payzium," "we," "us," and "our" in this Policy mean whichever entity above is responsible for your personal information based on your location.
 The two entities share infrastructure, vendors, and operating standards as described in this Policy.